JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 * Specular motion vectors are not implemented, so mirror and glossy indirect reflections can have ghosting.
     * I need to implement either ["Rendering Perfect Reflections and Refractions in Path-Traced Games"](https://developer.nvidia.com/blog/rendering-perfect-reflections-and-refractions-in-path-traced-games) or ["Temporally Reliable Motion Vectors for Real-time Ray Tracing"](https://zheng95z.github.io/publications/trmv21).
 * Local light sampling would greatly help NEE quality for specular GI.
 Currently, NEE is heavily undersampled.
-DLSS-RR does its best, but you can see some cross-stich patterns on glossy reflections where the denoiser is struggling.
+DLSS-RR does its best, but you can see some cross-stitch patterns on glossy reflections where the denoiser is struggling.
 * Path guiding for GI would help with tracing glossy paths.
 * Experimenting with ReSTIR for both specular DI and specular GI.
 * Potentially terminating a specular GI path into the world cache sooner based on total roughness/cone-spread of the path.